CodeCraftersIO/Workshop/StepByStep/01-Autolayout-Steps.md

 #Snapshot tests

 - Start with `efce8ed` and show the code around.
+- Show that the snapshot tests are not passing due to the image being downloaded, taking time to do so.
+- Change the downloading of the image to use our custom wrapper from the UIImageView extension instead.
 - Show that the imageView is all shrunk since there is no aspectRatio
 	- Create one at 1:1 and then set it on the download block in order to make the test more real